dangoscomb/resocket/README.md

 reconnectionDelay: 1000
 ```

-You can overide them simply by passing for example:
+You can override them simply by passing for example:

 ```javascript
 Resocket.connect('http://localhost:3000', {auth: false});